keu/docs/learn/connections-azure-data-factory.md

 ---
-title: "Creating an Azure Data Factory connection"
+title: "Create an Azure Data Factory connection in Airflow"
 id: azure-data-factory
 sidebar_label: Azure Data Factory
 description: Learn how to create an Azure Data Factory connection in Airflow.
 ---

 [Azure Data Factory](https://azure.microsoft.com/en-in/products/data-factory#overview) is a cloud-based data integration and transformation service used to build data pipelines and jobs.
 Integrating ADF with Airflow allows users to run their ADF pipelines and check their status from an Airflow DAG.

+To run your ADF pipelines in Airflow, see [Run Azure Data Factory pipelines in Airflow](airflow-azure-data-factory-integration.md).

 ## Prerequisites
 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).